sasknot/learn-socialgamer-api/README.md

 ## TODO

+* Add more GraphQL queries and mutations
-* Add tests for GraphQL queries
+* Add tests for GraphQL queries and mutations
-* Persist relationships
+* Persist relationships (what will be the names?)
 * Persist game rating
 * Persist media
 * Change apiDoc to JSDoc